How a Slow Website Is Costing You Customers

 Modern Stack vs. WordPress: A Speed Comparison

-The reason modern framework sites are faster isn't magic — it's architecture.
+Modern framework sites are faster largely because of architectural choices: static generation, edge delivery, smaller JavaScript bundles.
 A statically generated Next.js site serves pre-built HTML files from a global CDN.
 There's no database query, no PHP execution, no plugin stack processing on each page load.

 The performance advantage compounds.
 Faster sites rank higher.
 Higher rankings mean more traffic.
 More traffic means more leads.
 The difference between a PageSpeed score of 40 and 90 isn't just a nicer number - it's a different position in search results.